 Welcome to Shujuan's Webpage!

 I'm currently a Thompson Postdoctoral Fellow in the Department of Geophysics at Stanford Doerr School of Sustainability.
 Before starting at Stanford, I received a B.S. degree from Peking University (2015) and a Ph.D. from Massachusetts Institute of Technology (2021), both in geophysics.
-During my PhD, I stayed at ISTerre (Grenoble, France) for about two years working with the ambient seismic noise group.
+As part of my PhD, I stayed at ISTerre in Grenoble, France, for about two years, collaborating with the ambient seismic noise group.